PayString/rfcs/src/spec/payid-easy-checkout.md

 E-commerce receivers who wish to perform Easy Checkout MUST query the PayID Discovery server to obtain a PayID Easy Checkout URI Template.
-Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in section (TODO: link to jrd section) of this paper in a PayID Easy Checkout Discovery response.
+Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in section (TODO: link to jrd section) of this paper in all PayID Easy Checkout Discovery responses.

 E-commerce receivers SHOULD implement fallback measures to complete checkout if a user's wallet does not support PayID Easy Checkout.

-The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout JRD Link, as well as how to assemble the PayID Easy Checkout URL from the PayID Easy Checkout URI Template contained in that Link.
+The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout URI Template.

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
 The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is